A beginner's guide to copyediting

 Copyeditors make sure that your work is consistent — for example, by ensuring that you use either American or British spelling throughout, checking headings, discrepancies in the use of italics — the whole nine yards.

-They often do this by following a style guide, such as the Chicago or AP guides, or an in-house style guide or style sheet you might have developed.
+They often do this by following a style guide, such as the Chicago or AP guides, or an in-house style guide or style sheet you may have developed or inherited.
 This will tell them your company's preferences, such as whether or not to use Oxford commas.

 Copyeditors are also fact checkers, and can also ensure that your work is accurate.
 Other copyediting duties include checking for plagiarism and proofreading a piece before publication.